 We have all used shame on others.
 None of us have a free-from-shaming-others-ticket and were most likely doing the best we could.
 And we can assume the same for the people who shamed us.
 People in pain, often lash out and hurt others.
 (No, that does not make what they did right.
 And yes, it caused us pain.)

 That’s one reason we want to gain freedom over shame, so we don’t hurt people when we are in pain.
 When we feel like we are not enough and we are not liking who we are.
 When our self-worth is rickety and negative doubts and thoughts are running through our grey matter.
+We don’t want to hurt and shame others.

 We want to heal our shame that is distorting our identity and not pass shame onto those around us.
 We want to thrive and walk in joy (two things shame hates).